akhilrajmailbox/GuestBook/README.md

-### Blue/Green Deployment of GuestBook Application
+### Blue-Green Deployment of GuestBook Application

 Note :: Assuming that the GuestBook Application that you deployed from jenkins is up and running.